caoyuan57/VTM-UCH/README.md

 ## Setup

-1. The datasets used in VTMUCH follow official releases of FLICKR25K and NUWIDE.
+1. The datasets used in VTM-UCH follow official releases of FLICKR25K and NUWIDE.
 You can also download the datsets manually with the following links:

     FLICKR25K: https://drive.google.com/drive/folders/16_n_afpLz2q9R_BTL_FAJaZF5sjTnI5a?usp=sharing